 Four South African credits equals 1 US credit.
 Students taking 15 US credits will have 60 South African credits.

-Make sure you select only those classes that say “Yes” in the Study Abroad column, and double-check that the class is offered during the month you are starting the Semester in South Africa program.
+Make sure you double-check that the class is offered during the month you are starting the Semester in South Africa program.

 This course is an experiential learning, writing-intensive, academic credit bearing, community engagement course.
 This course includes both theoretical and practical work where students will learn about eradicating poverty through partnerships.
 Students will work with a farm school for the practical option.
 This course is 9 US credits.